Monks Investment Trust PLC Acquires Own Shares for Treasury - TipRanks.com

 More about Monks Investment Trust Shs GBP

-Monks Investment Trust PLC operates within the investment management industry, focusing on providing investment trust services.
-It is involved in acquiring and managing a diversified portfolio of investments to generate returns for its shareholders.
+Monks Investment Trust PLC is a company involved in the investment industry, focusing on managing a diversified portfolio of investments.
+It primarily deals with the acquisition and management of securities to provide returns for its shareholders.

 Technical Sentiment Signal: Buy